 All lettuce used to be harvested by hand but now growers all over the world are looking for less labour-intensive solutions with labour scarcity and higher costs associated manual harvesting both on the increase, it’s high time for new varieties that can be harvested by machine.

 Salina Valley in the US is known for its high lettuce production.
 “The American fresh food industry is very dependent on agricultural labourers.
-Maize, cotton, rice, soya bean, and wheat production is largely mechanised, but many high-quality, labour-intensive crops, such as lettuce, still need labourers,” explains Jean Francois Thomin, Manager Marketing & Sales North America.
+Maize, cotton, rice, soya bean, and wheat production is largely mechanised but many high-quality labour-intensive crops such as lettuce still need labourers,” explains Jean Francois Thomin, Manager Marketing & Sales North America.
 Times are changing.
 “Fewer immigrants are arriving in the US to take on agricultural jobs.
 Agricultural labourers are also becoming older.
-At the start of this century, around a third of agricultural labourers was older than 35.
-Now it’s over half.
+At the start of this century around a third of agricultural labourers were older than 35 now it’s over half.
 This development places immense pressure on growers to find innovative solutions.”

-“And that doesn’t only apply to America.
-Add to this the global ageing of the farming population, and it becomes clear that it is only a matter of time before we can no longer cope without new, advanced technologies,” states Jochem Koopman, Portfolio Manager.
-If we look at scale-up in the industry, these technologies offer a wealth of opportunities.
-Because it’s not only harvesting that can be done mechanically, planting and combatting disease also don’t need to be done manually.
-Also, the bigger the plot, the more options there are.
+“That doesn’t only apply to America.
+Add to this the global ageing of the farming population and it becomes clear that it is only a matter of time before we can no longer cope without new advanced technologies,” states Jochem Koopman, Portfolio Manager.
+If we look at scale-up in the industry these technologies offer a wealth of opportunities.
+Because it’s not only harvesting that can be done mechanically, planting and combatting disease also don’t need to be done manually the bigger the plot the more options there are.